marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/conversation/howto-conversation-layer.md

 ## Related links

-Try out the conversation API using the full examples provided in the SDK repos.
+Try out the conversation API using the full examples provided in the supported SDK repos.

 {{< tabs ".NET" "Go" "Rust" >}}